mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 Pairwise feature combinations had positive effect for glmnet on cross-validation but didn't work on leaderboard.

-As a result single per store glmnet model gave prediction error (RMSPE)  0.11974 (516th place on leaderboard), single all stores xgboost model - 0.11839 (379th), their average - 0.11262 (66th).
+As a result single per store glmnet model gave prediction error (RMSPE) on private leaderboard 0.11974 (516th place on leaderboard), single all stores xgboost model - 0.11839 (379th), their average - 0.11262 (66th).
 Complicated ensemble models are good for competitions but practice it might be better to have 0.007 increase in error and simple interpretable model.